 There are no European Sites, Special Areas of Conservation (SAC) or Special Protection Areas (SPA), located within or adjacent to Begnagh Bog.
 The nearest EU Designated sites to Begnagh Bog are Lough Forbes Complex SAC and Ballykenny-Fisherstown Bog SPA, both of which are located over 350 metres to the north of the site.
 Due to its location within the catchment, Begnagh is hydrologically connected to both Lough Forbes Complex SAC and Ballykenny-Fisherstown Bog SPA via the Fallan River, located adjacent to the east of the site.
 In addition, hydrological connectivity has also been identified between Begnagh bog and Lough Ree SAC and Lough Ree SPA (located over 17km surface water distance downstream).
 Brown Bog SAC is located over 1.8km to the northeast of Begnagh Bog.
 However, no hydrological connection exists.
 This rehabilitation plan will be subject to the Appropriate Assessment process, as per Article 6 of the EU Habitats Directive 92/43/EEC.
-The Appropriate Assessment will be provided as part of the accompanies documentation.
-A full list of EU Designated Sites occurring within the likely zone of impact of Begnagh bog is provided in the accompanying Appropriate Assessment documentation.
+The Appropriate Sites occurring within the likely zone of impact of Begnagh bog is provided in the accompanying Appropriate Assessment documentation.